Apantesis parthenice (Wm. Kirby, 1837)

 Parthenice Tiger Moth

-Grammia parthenice is a medium size (FW length 17–19 mm) red hindwing species of Grammia found in British Columbia and eastern Idaho in our region.
-The forewing is similar to that of Grammia virgo, appearing black with off-white veins and transverse lines at and distal to the cell; however G. parthenice has a pale transversel line oriented perpendicular to the costa in the mid-cell that is lacking in G. virgo.
+Apantesis parthenice is a medium-sized (FW length 17–19 mm) red hindwing species of Apantesis found in British Columbia and eastern Idaho in our region.
+The forewing is similar to that of Apantesis virgo, appearing black with off-white veins and transverse lines at and distal to the cell; however A. parthenice has a pale transverse line oriented perpendicular to the costa in the mid-cell that is lacking in A. virgo.
 The red hindwing has pale-rimmed black discal and marginal spots, lacking marks medial to the discal spot.
-The body and antennae are similar to those of most other Grammia species.
+The body and antennae are similar to those of most other Apantesis species.

-This species can be distinguished from G. virgo and G. doris by the lack of black markings medial to the hindwing discal spot that are present in both other species.
-Grammia doris also has an extra pale transverse line in the discal cell that G. parthenice lacks.
+This species can be distinguished from A. virgo and A. doris by the lack of black markings medial to the hindwing discal spot that are present in both other species.
+Apantesis doris also has an extra pale transverse line in the discal cell that A. parthenice lacks.

 This is a relatively uncommon species in eastern North America that barely enters the Pacific Northwest, and is usually found in moist meadow and forest habitats at low elevations.